 I finally arrived and tried my best to ignore CBC and Stephen Quinn.
 Parked and ready to nap, I thought frustratedly, “If I don’t get to my desk, I will fall farther and farther away into this sluggish slump.
 It will impact the rest of my week in a very negative way.”
 I can’t be doing it this way!

 Dang it.
 “It’s starting already,” quipped a voice on the radio, when suddenly two of them proclaimed, “I’m not ready to travel!
 Dang you, dang it, DANG YOU!”
 Are YOU ready?

 I’ve fallen!
 This will only last for 2 hours, but the clock will still tick until October the 21st and I only have so much time to regroup and reiterate my success using succinct words and a logical progression of content!

 She’s gone again.
 Don’t worry, she will return!

 Daisy looked upward, towards the roof and saw a glowing star leaning on its edge, skirts away from abandoning friends and arriving onto a dust covered pillow.
 Puffy like an oyster, she rolled over in bed, drawing her arms over her face and pushing down to feel that cozy, cold pleasure she longed for throughout the day.
 Today was bright and sunny, bold rays peered through large windows allowing light into her Brooklyn studio apartment.
 The girl was ready for A Day, ready to do the job she did best – ‘social media marketing’ for an up-and-coming TED startup company in the SoHo district of Elevententeen.

 Elevententeen was a designated area for a group of bright communications pupils.
-They had three things in common.
-One, they were Bipolar Type 10; two, they had recently quit ‘drinking’ and; three, they lived with an intent to impact the digital landscape like no other humans have done before them.
+They had three things in common – one, they were all Bipolar Type 10; two, they had recently quit ‘drinking’ and; three, they lived with the intent to impact the digital landscape like no previous humans have done before them.